Confused about black box insurance? Our FAQs guide can help you decide whether a telematics policy is right for you

 For many drivers, black box insurance offers a cheaper alternative to a traditional car insurance policy.
 Insurers take the view that if you’re willing to have your driving monitored then you’re less likely to take risks, so will likely offer you a lower price than traditional insurers if you’re in a high risk group.

-In fact, drivers aged 17-21 could save an average of £1392 by choosing black box insurance over a standard policy (based on quotes generated by uSwitch between May and July 2016).
+In fact, drivers aged 17-21 with zero no claims could save an average of £1,392 by choosing black box insurance over a standard policy (based on quotes generated by uSwitch between September and November 2016).

 Is my price fixed?